 Rajasthan is best known for its heritage, the royal ambiance all around, sand-dunes, safaris and lush-forests.
 The state alone contributes to more than 20% of the nation’s foreign tourist count.
 A power-packed itinerary of Rajasthan tour will take a minimum of 10 days and will cover the most popular places to visit in Rajasthan.

-Popular Cities to visit in Rajasthan
+Popular Cities and places to visit in Rajasthan

 The state hosts an array of beautifully crafted cities which are famous for their forts and lakes.
 Ajmer, Bikaner, Chittorgarh, Jaipur, Jaisalmer, Jodhpur, Mount Abu, Ranthambore, Udaipur, Pushkar, Mandawa, Dungarpur and Ranakpur are the cities worth a visit.